 Trying to stay stationary to take photos will be a challenge and you’ll find you need to do some finning which of course, causes you to consume more air.
 If you’re lucky, you might find some outcropping as shelter or use a reef hook depending on how the dive is conducted.

-The best way to take photos is to face the current because finning is easier, you don’t risk losing your mask and you still can see objects ahead.
+The best way to take photos is to face the current because finning is easier, and you don’t risk losing your mask so you can see objects ahead.

 Don’t forget to secure your camera with a strong lanyard and keep it from dangling!

 Make Pitstops At Artificial Reefs During Your Drift Dive

 So you want to see a famous wreck … how will you do this with current and not drift past the wreck?